 MYANMAR: COSMOPOLITICAL DESIGN IN A MONSOONAL RIVER BASIN

 The third and final Monsoon Assemblages studio began at the end of September 2018, when 20 students registered for Design Studio 18 (DS18) in the M. Arch programme at the University of Westminster.
-They embarked on a year long studio on the Ayeyarwaddy-Chindwin River Basin in Myanmar, framed by the idea of cosmopolitical design.
-The studio is tutored by Lindsay Bremner, John Cook and Ben Pollock.
+They embarked on a year long studio on the Ayeyarwady-Chindwin River Basin in Myanmar, framed by the idea of cosmopolitical design.
+The studio was taught by Lindsay Bremner, John Cook and Ben Pollock.

 STUDIO INTRODUCTION: DS18_2018_Intro

 Central to first substantive brief of the year was the idea that a river is not a body of water flowing between two banks, but a complex, dynamic system, that extends across its entire basin, beneath the earth, on the surface and into the atmosphere, that changes over time, across seasons and in response to numerous pressures – a river is this entire spatio-temporal system.
 Student were required to select a theme through which to map the river as a dynamic entity, such as climate, geology, plant life, animal life etc. Their maps were required to include some element of time (e.g. seasonal cycles, deep time, future time etc.) and to represent the river in at least three dimensions.
 At the same time as drawing these thematic maps, they were required to map the river from the perspective of a particular non-human entity, such as a plant or tree species, an earth mineral, a fish species etc. which would be the basis for the rest of the year’s work.

 Raymonde Bieler (MArch 2) mapped sediment, its distribution in Myanmar and its impact on the shape and path of the Ayeyarwady River and its banks.